elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-the-esophagus-use-peristaltic-waves-to-function.md

 url: /learn/nursing/questions/how-does-the-esophagus-use-peristaltic-waves-to-function
 score: -1.0
 related_article1:
-    id: 169724
+    id: 169717
-    title: What is referred pain and what are some common examples?
+    title: >-
+        What is the impact of testosterone on the reproductive system?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-referred-pain-and-what-are-some-common-examples
+    url: /learn/nursing/questions/what-is-the-impact-of-testosterone-on-the-reproductive-system
 related_article2:
-    id: 169704
+    id: 169722
-    title: What is the structure of a multiple choice question in an exam format?
+    title: >-
+        What are the health impacts of sleep deprivation?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
+    url: /learn/nursing/questions/what-are-the-health-impacts-of-sleep-deprivation
 related_article3:
-    id: 169715
+    id: 169718
-    title: What is the role of hydrochloric acid in the stomach?
+    title: >-
+        What are the primary macronutrients and their functions?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-hydrochloric-acid-in-the-stomach
+    url: /learn/nursing/questions/what-are-the-primary-macronutrients-and-their-functions
 related_article4:
-    id: 169709
+    id: 169708
-    title: What role do the pulmonary artery and vein play in blood circulation?
+    title: >-
+        Describe the flow of blood through the right atrium and ventricle of the heart.
     subject: Nursing
-    url: /learn/nursing/questions/what-role-do-the-pulmonary-artery-and-vein-play-in-blood-circulation
+    url: /learn/nursing/questions/describe-the-flow-of-blood-through-the-right-atrium-and-ventricle-of-the-heart
 related_article5:
-    id: 169725
+    id: 169727
-    title: What is the normal BMI range for adults?
+    title: >-
+        What is the composition of blood in terms of red and white blood cells?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-normal-bmi-range-for-adults
+    url: /learn/nursing/questions/what-is-the-composition-of-blood-in-terms-of-red-and-white-blood-cells
 ---

 &nbsp;